Leeds United Anti-Racism Activity - Community

 week-long run of articles in the YEP which has resulted in a large number of

 Leeds' schools contacting Leeds United to get involved in the project.
-Other Education projects

 External

-Education Activity At present the teaching team deliver 6,
+At present the teaching team deliver 6,

 half day sessions in primary schools working with 3 at present; It is